msjimc/RunningWindowsProgramsOnLinux/fedora.md

 > winecfg

-## Installing Winetricks and .Net runtime
+ ## Installing Winetricks and a .Net Runtime

-Winetricks can be installed with the command:
+ Winetricks can be installed with:

  > sudo dnf install winetricks

-and the the runtime installed with:
+and the .Net (6)  runtime installed with:

-> winetricks -q dotnetdesktop6
+> wineticks -q dotnetdesktop6

-for the .Net 6 runtime.

-## Running circularMT.exe
+## Running a Windows program such as circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: